Polyethylene

 Does not burn.

 Pure mineral core.
 Non-combustible.
-Required for high-rises, skyscrapers and public buildings.
+The customary specification on towers, skyscrapers and public buildings.
 The safest option available.

 The system